NativeScript/docs/content/guide/core/xml-parser.md

 title: XmlParser
 ---

-This class allows you to parse XML data.
+The XMLParser provides the ability to parse and extract data from XML documents.

 ## Using XmlParser

-To parse an xml data, first institiate the class with the [parserEvent](#parserevent) handler.
+To parse an xml document, first institiate the class with the [ParserEvent](#parserevent) handler.

 ```ts
 const xmlParser = new XmlParser(this.onEventCallback);